 Subject to Completion.
-Dated
+Dated , 2021.

+Shares

+Common Stock

-Common Stock This is an initial public offering of shares of common stock of Couchbase, 1 nc.
+This is an initial public offering of sh

+shares of common stock of Couchbase, Inc.

 Prior to this offering, there has been no public market for the common stock.
-It is a will be between \$ and \$.
-We intend to apply to list the common stock of ering price per shar We are an "emerging growth company" as that term is used in the Jumpstart Our with certain reduced public company reporting requirements in future reports after may elect to compl See the section titled "Risk Factors" beginning on page 19 to read al of our common stock. oout factors you should consider befo re buying shares Neither the Securities and Exchange Commission nor any other regulatory body ho accuracy or adequacy of this prospectus.
-Any representation to the contrary is a cri s or passed upon th Initial public offering price Per share \$ Total ¢ Underwriting discount(1) \$ \$ Proceeds, before expenses, to Couchbase, Inc. \$ \$ (1) See the section titled "Underwriting" for a description of the compensation pay able to the underwriters.
-To the extent that the underwriters sell more than shares of common stock, shares from Couchbase, Inc. at the initial public offering price less the underw the underwriters have the option to purchase writing discount. ટ up to an additiona The underwriters expect to deliver the shares against payment in New York, New York on or about , 2021.
-Morgan Stanley -- Goldman Sac hs & Co.
-LLC Prospectus dated , 2021
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
+We intend to apply to list the common stock on the Nasdaq Global Select Market under the symbol "BASE".

+We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, may elect to comply with certain reduced public company reporting requirements in future reports after the completion of this offering.

+See the section titled "Risk Factors" beginning on page 19 to read about factors you should consider before buying shares of our common stock.

+Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
+Any representation to the contrary is a criminal offense.

+Per share Total

+Initial public offering price \$ \$

+Underwriting discount(1) \$ \$

+Proceeds, before expenses, to Couchbase, Inc. \$ \$

+(1) See the section titled "Underwriting" for a description of the compensation payable to the underwriters.

+To the extent that the underwriters sell more than shares of common stock, the underwriters have the option to purchase up to an additional shares from Couchbase, Inc. at the initial public offering price less the underwriting discount.

+The underwriters expect to deliver the shares against payment in New York, New York, on or about , 2021.

+Morgan Stanley

+Goldman Sachs & Co.
+LLC

+Prospectus dated , 2021

+THE MODERN DATABASE FOR ENTERPRISE APPLICATIONS

+COUCHBASE CORE VALUES

+BE VALUED, CREATE VALUE

+Be a Good Human, Always.
+Act With Uncompromising Integrity, Period.
+Serve Your Family, As Defined by You.
+Attack Hard Problems, Driven by Customer Outcomes.
+Play to Win, Together.
+Make Tomorrow Better Than Today, Start Now.

+A GREAT PLACE TO WORK

+98% RECOMMENDATION RATING AND A COMPANY RATING OF 4.8 OUT OF 5 ON GLASSDOOR

+RANKED #1 IN THE 2020 WORKPLACE WELLNESS AWARD FOR MID-SIZED COMPANIES

+Glassdoor, as of April 2021.
+San Francisco Business Times, as of April 2020.

+PROVEN ENTERPRISE SOLUTION CHOSEN BY INDUSTRY LEADERS

+Carnival BT experian.

+Ormin Ormin amadeus Nasdaq

+pro%imus intuit.
+Sturbotax ©quickbooks Omint netdocuments •

+CHARLEN SON facet DIGITAL TEX Infosys

+AVI НАТСН WesternUnion WU

+Dollar-Based Net Retention Rate

+All data as of, or for the year ended, January 31, 2021 unless otherwise indicated

+1. See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information on ARR, customers, dollar-based net retention rate, gross margin, net loss and subscription revenue.

+2. As of the fiscal quarter ended January 31, 2021.